The Code Market

 Code theft detection is integrated in codum as well: in case cloned/forked repository content appears in the network as a new repository by at least some part, both owners are notified of each other.
 Such checks are performed by the blockchain infrastructure knife nodes where finders are rewarded from the revenue share.

-On top of that all good, software development driven token emerges, together with this newly created development and licensing economy.
-As software development services are higher in demand than supply, and when developers are taking codum token as preferred way of payment because it comes with the assurance and profile value for executing the smart contract, codum starts to gain momentum in valuation related to other crypto and fiat currencies, driving all cryptocurrency economy upwards.
-Companies need software development services and will want to exchange fiat currency into codum to pay developers.
+On top of that all good, software development driven CODUM token emerges, together with this newly created development and licensing economy.
+When developers will be making transactions in any preferred crypto or FIAT currency, CODUM token will act as a seamless intermediary token in exchange.
+CODUM will start to gain a momentum in valuation driving all internal economy upwards.
+And in the long run, developers will start to prefer CODUM as a way of payment.
 Additionally, software licensed through codum will gain demand in mass of the software consumer market with time, becoming the standard in software licensing.

 Public Website Frontend